harehare/mq-tui/README.md

 ## Configuration

-`mqt` works out of the box with sensible defaults.
+`mq-tui` works out of the box with sensible defaults.
 The UI adapts to your terminal's color scheme and size.

 ## Related Projects